Book Talk: Booker nominee Thayil offers bleak Bombay portrait

-NEW DELHI (Reuters) - Jeet Thayil, one of the nominees for the 2012 Man Booker Prize for the year’s best novel in English, paints a stark portrait of Mumbai, or Bombay as he calls it, in his debut novel “Narcopolis”.
+NEW DELHI, Oct 11 (Reuters) - Jeet Thayil, one of the nominees for the 2012 Man Booker Prize for the year’s best novel in English, paints a stark portrait of Mumbai, or Bombay as he calls it, in his debut novel “Narcopolis”.

 Thayil is a poet and musician who has been writing poetry since he was 13.
 His novel takes the reader through the Mumbai drug world’s smoky alleys and features the musings of opium addicts in the late 1980s - a situation that Thayil, a former opium addict himself, knows well.